totaljs/components/j-Windows/readme.md

 		// @el {jQuery} a content of the window
 		// @this {Instance}

-		// this.meta {Object} a reference to window object
+		// this.meta {Object} a reference to the window object
 		// this.element {jQuery} a content element of the window
 		// this.container {jQuery} a main content element of the window
-		// this.main {Object} a reference to "Windows" component
+		// this.main {Object} a reference to the "Windows" component
-		// this.width {Number} a width of window
+		// this.width {Number} a width of the window
 		// this.height {Number} a height of the content of the window
 		// this.x {Number} offset X
 		// this.y {Number} offset Y